-(a) Upon receipt of any citation under section 215 of the CAA, the employing office shall immediately post such citation, or a copy thereof, unedited, at or near each place an alleged violation referred to in the citation occurred, except as provided below.
+- (a) Upon receipt of any citation under section 215 of the CAA, the employing office shall immediately post such citation, or a copy thereof, unedited, at or near each place an alleged violation referred to in the citation occurred, except as provided below.
 Where, because of the nature of the employing office's operations, it is not practicable to post the citation at or near each place of alleged violation, such citation shall be posted, unedited, in a prominent place where it will be readily observable by all affected employees.
 For example, where employing offices are engaged in activities which are physically dispersed, the citation may be posted at the location to which employees report each day.
 Where employees do not primarily work at or report to a single location, the citation may be posted at the location from which the employees operate to carry out their activities.
-The employing office shall take steps to ensure that the citation is not altered, defaced, or covered by other material.
-Notices of de minimis violations need not be posted. (b) Each citation, or a copy thereof, shall remain posted until the violation has been abated, or for 3 working days, whichever is later.
-The pendency of any proceedings regarding the citation shall not affect its posting responsibility under this section unless and until the Board issues a final order vacating the citation.

-(c) An employing office to whom a citation has been issued may post a notice in the same location where such citation is posted indicating that the citation is being contested before the Board, and such notice may explain the reasons for such contest.
+When a citation contains security information as defined in Title 2 of the U.S. Code, section 1979, the General Counsel may edit or redact the security information from the copy of the citation used for posting or may provide to the employing office a notice for posting that describes the alleged violation without referencing the security information.
+The employing office shall take steps to ensure that the citation or notice is not altered, defaced, or covered by other material.
+Notices of de minimis violations need not be posted. - (b) Each citation, notice, or a copy thereof, shall remain posted until the violation has been abated, or for 3 working days, whichever is later.
+The pendency of any proceedings regarding the citation shall not affect its posting responsibility under this section unless and until the Board issues a final order vacating the citation. - (c) An employing office to whom a citation has been issued may post a notice in the same location where such citation is posted indicating that the citation is being contested before the Board, and such notice may explain the reasons for such contest.
 The employing office may also indicate that specified steps have been taken to abate the violation.